Distributed Safe Learning and Planning for Multi-robot Systems: Distributed safe learning and planning

 \subsection{Performance guarantees}

 In this section, we provide the performance guarantees for dSLAP.
-To obtain theoretic guarantees, we assume that $g^{[i]}$ is correctly specified by a known Gaussian process.
+To obtain theoretic guarantees, we assume that $g^{[i]}$ is a realization of a known Gaussian process.
 For notational simplicity, we assume $g^{[i]}\in\mathbb{R}$.
-Generalizing $g^{[i]}$ to multi-dimensional can be done by applying the union bound.
+Generalizing $g^{[i]}$ to multi-dimensional can be done by applying union bound.